JuliaDifferentialGames/.github/profile/README.md

 > ⚠️ **Work in progress**
 >
-> These libraries are currently under active development and not all capabilites have been released.
+> These libraries are currently under active development and not all capabilites have been released yet, but will (hopefully) soon.